Professional Part-Time JD Program

 How It Works

-Following two concurrent weekend sessions designed to help you hit the ground running, classroom instruction will take place every other weekend.
-The semester is comprised of eight weekend sessions and one additional weekend for final examinations.
+With some exceptions,classroom instruction will generally take place every other weekend.
+The semester is comprised of eight weekend sessions and two additional weekends for final examinations.
 You should plan to be on campus between 8:30-5:00pm on Saturdays and 9:00am-1:00pm on Sundays.

 Outside of the classroom, you will need to schedule time both for in-class preparation and an online component of the curriculum.
 The online portion of your course work will be asynchronous, so you can complete the out-of-class work when it fits into your schedule.

-Once you have completed the required JD courses, the program becomes even more flexible.
-You will have access to the entire course catalog and will be free to take advantage of externships, clinical work, and scheduled classes that will be offered in a variety of formats.
-All upper level required classes will be offered on the weekends.
+Once you have completed the required first-year (30 credits) and upper-level JD courses (10 credits), the program becomes even more flexible.
+You will have access to the entire course catalog and will be free to take advantage of externships, clinical work, and scheduled classes, dependent on your specific schedule and availability.
+Some of these opportunities will not be available on the weekends and not all classes in the course catalog will be offered on the weekend or in a hybrid format.
+However, you will be able to register for non-weekend classes that fit with your schedule, including evening classes.

 Tentative Make-Up Classes

-- Spring: choice of Evidence, Legal Profession, Administrative Law, Criminal Procedure
+- Spring: Evidence, either Legal Profession or Administrative Law, and a choice between Criminal Procedure or Corporations

 Years Three & Four: